Stoat: Fur use

 Ermine in heraldry is a fur, a type of tincture, consisting of a white background with a pattern of black shapes representing the winter coat of the stoat.
 The linings of medieval coronation cloaks and some other garments, usually reserved for use by high-ranking peers and royalty, were made by sewing many ermine furs together to produce a luxurious white fur with patterns of hanging black-tipped tails.
 Due largely to the association of the ermine fur with the linings of coronation cloaks, crowns and peerage caps, the heraldic tincture of ermine was usually reserved to similar applications in heraldry (i.e., the linings of crowns and chapeaux and of the royal canopy).

-Ermine (both M. erminea and M. richardsonii, both of which inhabited the Tlingit's territory) were also valued by the Tlingit and other indigenous peoples of the Pacific Northwest Coast.
+Ermine, both M. erminea and M. richardsonii were also valued by the Tlingit and other indigenous peoples of the Pacific Northwest Coast.
 They could be attached to traditional regalia and cedar bark hats as status symbols, or they were also made into shirts.

 The stoat was a fundamental item in the fur trade of Russia until the 20th century.
 At times, no less than half the global catch came from within the borders of the former Soviet Union, containing the highest grades of stoat pelts.
 Stoat harvesting never became a specialty in any part of Russia, with most stoats being captured either in box-traps or jaw-traps, or with dogs.
 Dogs have typically been used to capture stoats incidentally near villages in Russia, and less often as part of pre-planned hunts.
 Guns were rarely used, as they could damage the pelt.